 Monroe-Woodbury Little League: Welcome

-Teams are "NOT" permitted to use any of the fields until coaches have been notified by the league that they are officially open.
+Teams are "NOT" permitted to use any of the fields with puddles of standing water on them.
 Using a field that is closed is a violation of our agreement that may result in our permits being restricted.

 ALL volunteers are required to submit a completed 2018 Little league back ground check form.
 No one is permitted to interact with players during games, practices or to be on the field in any capacity without prior approval of the Mwll league board of directors.